Prizes & Awards

 Sigma Xi awards recognize achievement in science or engineering research and communication.

 Honorees have includes such varied individuals as Jane Goodall, Vannevar Bush, Margaret Mead, Sylvia Earle, E.O.
 Wilson, Robert Ballard, Bill Kurtis, Claudia Dreifus, Al Gore and more.

-Nominations for Sigma Xi Awards are due October 1, annually.
-Contact the Committee on Awards for more information.
+Nominations for Sigma Xi Awards are due October 1 annually.
+Click on the individual award or prize pages below for more information about nomination criteria.